FAQs

 What keeps 4 stories from being super tall (like >>50ft in height?)

 The building standards for each zoning district establish the minimum and maximum story height for both residential and commercial use.
 For example, Sec.
-38.220.020.B (page 2-21), B-1 Lot Standards shows a maximum story height of 4 stories.
+38.220.020.B (page 2-23), B-1 Lot Standards shows a maximum story height of 4 stories.
 Subsection 4, Floor Height, lists the story height for residential and commercial activity.
 Adding these up shows that a 100% residential building maximum height would be 63’.
+Taller buildings may also be subject to height transition standards in 38.260.070.

 For any subdivisions, when/where is the cut-off for vesting to current vs new UDC codes?